Late 1800s, pine, Inner Mongolia.

 This trunk has a central painting depicting books, calligraphy and picture scrolls, a zither, chessboard, brush holder, writing brushes, inkstick, wish-granting wand, and a flower urn.
 All these items represent “The Accomplishments of the Scholar”.
 The border surrounding this central painting shows flower heads bordered by clusters of flowers.

 This is a trunk to hold a family’s clothing.
 To make it easy to move around, a metal handle is installed in the middle of the end panels.
 A big round brass latch secures the trunk.
-The wide flat top is useful for holding reading material, flower arrangement, or any favorite collectibles bed-side or sofa-side, or as a coffee table.
+The wide flat top is useful for holding reading material, flower arrangement or any favorite collectibles bedside or sofa-side, or as an interesting coffee table.
+This piece has a wonderful patina of old age.